sixgirlsandaguy/TicTacToe/Docs/DesignReport.md

 The late-term assignment was to develop a simple TicTacToe program using the technical infrastructure to support agile development. (alveg eins og í verkefnalýsingu).
 The program is executable in console and online.
 Tictactoe is a game for two players in one computer. (eigum við að útskýra myllu).
 The group Sixgirlsandaguy developed the program.
 The group members are: Agnes Jóhannesdóttir, Elín Rós Hauksdóttir, Sigurlaug Guðrún Jóhannesdóttir, Vala Rún Valtýsdóttir, Huldar Bjarmi Halldórsson, Laufey Rut Guðmundsdóttir og Margrét Anna Kristjánsdóttir.

 ##Design
 The game Tictactoe was first implemented as a console application then as a web application.
 The assignment was mostly implemented on the group's Ubuntu machine.
-Java was the programming used to implement the game.
+Java was the programming language used to implement the game.

 ##Programming rules
 * A new block should be opened and closed after newline.